Skip to main content

 Scope and Contents

-This collection includes brief biographies, a personal data sheet, a photocopy of her 1910 vows, a prayer card, and limited correspondence.
+This collection includes a personal data sheet, biographical notes, a photocopy of her 1910 vows, an annotated prayer card, an obituary, and limited archival research correspondence.

 Dates